MyGovApp/MyGov/README.md

 # MyGov | An app by the people, for the people.

-Note: MyGov is currently in pre-alpha development.
-MVP alpha deployments for iOS and web are tentatively scheduled for the beginning of June 2017.
-Only the bill tracking features shown in the first two GIFs below will be available in the alpha release, but additional features will soon follow.
-Take a look at the [living MyGov prototype](https://invis.io/VJ9VWH3SG#/212448806_Login_Screen) to get a peek at what is coming next!

 ## Intro

 MyGov is an open-source, 100% transparent, non-partisan American political engagement app for Android, iOS, and the web.
 It is MyGov's goal to create a more engaged and informed American public, and to make the American government more responsive to the will of the people.
 Using MyGov you can: